tendermint/tendermint/UPGRADING.md

 * Added `AbciVersion` to `RequestInfo`.
 Applications should check that the ABCI version they expect is being used in order to avoid unimplemented changes errors.

+* The method `SetOption` has been removed from the ABCI.Client interface.
+This feature was used in the early ABCI implementation's.

 ### Config Changes

 * `fast_sync = "v1"` is no longer supported.
 Please use `v2` instead.